How AI-Powered Talent Intelligence Is Redefining the 2021 Recruitment Landscape

 The pandemic has forced enterprises to reevaluate their talent acquisition and recruiting strategies for 2021.

 Talent shortages combined with unprecedented competition in the labor market are the current hot topics in the recruitment space.
-Recently, IT major Cognizant had to let go of business due to a shortage of talent.
-As alarming as it sounds, such events are not unheard of in the IT industry.
+AI-powered talent intelligence is emerging as a key solution to help organizations navigate these challenges effectively.
+Recently, IT major Cognizant had to let go of business due to a shortage of talent a situation that AI-powered talent intelligence could have helped mitigate through better forecasting and workforce planning.

-This has led to a rise in the number of redundant talent often pushed to the benches and at worse, being let go in mass numbers.
-This talent has no choice but to reskill/upskill to ensure that they get back on track to a sustainable career path.
+This has led to a rise in the number of redundant talent often pushed to the benches and at worst, being let go in mass numbers.
+This talent has no choice but to reskill or upskill to ensure that they get back on track to a sustainable career path.

 The Rise of Remote Work & the Gig Economy